natemurthy/akka-docker-cluster-example/README.md

 In SBT, just run `docker:publishLocal` to create a local docker container.

 To run the cluster, run `docker-compose up`.
-This will create 3 nodes, a seed and two regular members, called `seed`, `c1`, and `c2` respectively.
+This will create 3 nodes, a seed and two regular members, called `seed`, `c1`, and `c2` respectively. (my observation: this doesn't seem to work)

 Or run each container separately with: